grahamlittlephd/international-society-for-tractography/content/en/tractanat_club.md

 ## Welcome to the TractAnat Club!

-Dive into the fascinating world of anatomy, clinical applications, and tractography with the TractAnat Club, our monthly webinar series that bridges these dynamic fields.
+Join our hosts <a href="https://www.nmr.mgh.harvard.edu/user/4354509" target="_blank">Chiara Maffei</a> and <a href="https://www.usherbrooke.ca/informatique/nous-joindre/personnel/corps-professoral/professeurs/francois-rheault" target="_blank">Francois Rheault - UdeS (CAN)</a> to dive into the fascinating world of anatomy, clinical applications, and tractography with the TractAnat Club, our monthly webinar series that bridges these dynamic fields.

 Our webinars are designed to be informal and engaging, fostering communication and education across diverse disciplines.
 Whether you’re a seasoned professional or just starting out, the TractAnat Club is your gateway to cutting-edge insights and interdisciplinary collaboration.